 Our coaching staff focuses on developing a strong and sound fundamental base for ski racing, including directed free skiing and drill progressions throughout the season so that students become accomplished skiers on their way to achieving race success.

 Growing up in Bennington NH, Andrew skied for Ted Sutton at Crotched Mountain.
 After leaving the US Army in 1995 he began his coaching career at UMass Amherst, while finishing a Bachelor’s degree in Exercise Science, and skiing for the team.
 From 1997-2003 Andrew was the Head Coach at Colby-Sawyer College, and from 2003-2010 served as the head coach for the Alyeska Ski Club/Glacier Valley Ski Ed Foundation.
-While in Alaska, Andrew served as a Western Region project coach, and hosted three US National Championships.
-For the past seven seasons, he has been leading the charge as the Head Coach for Plymouth State University.
-In the 2011-12 season Andrew moved the Panther’s into the Eastern Intercollegiate Ski Association (EISA).
-The program has seen great success, qualifying athlete’s annually to the NCAA Skiing Championships.
+While in Alaska, Andrew served as a Western Region project coach and hosted three US National Championships.
+He then went on to lead the charge as the Head Coach for Plymouth State University.
+In the 2011-12 season, Andrew moved the Panthers into the Eastern Intercollegiate Ski Association (EISA).
+The program has seen great success, qualifying athletes annually to the NCAA Skiing Championships.
 Andrew was named the EISA Alpine Coach of the Year in 2016.

 Tom Barbeau // WVA Director of Human Performance & U16 Coach